Skip to content

 Expert Review

-23andMe is still worth buying if you want ancestry and health in one place.
-Skip it if your main goal is deeper genealogy.
+23andMe is still the strongest mainstream kit when you want FDA-reviewed health screening and ancestry in one account.
+Skip it if your goal is deeper genealogy.

 The Bottom Line

-23andMe is still the strongest mainstream buy for health plus ancestry together.
+23andMe remains the strongest mainstream buy for FDA-reviewed health screening packaged with ancestry.
 For records-heavy family-history work, start with AncestryDNA instead.

-Best for: People who want one account for ancestry, carrier status, pharmacogenetics, and health screening
+Best for: People who want one account for ancestry, carrier status, pharmacogenetics, and selected health-risk screening

 Quick Facts